Claire’s Tassel Shawl Crochet Pattern

 You can see the knitted version of this shawl here – Sassenach Tassel Shawl Knitting Pattern

-The Yarn you Need
+The Yarn You Need

-- I used Alize SuperLana Maxi (100g (3.53 oz)/100mt (109 yards) – in color 240 – Dark Brown for the main body of the shawl (for the quantities you need please see the pattern info below).
+- I used Alize SuperLana Maxi (100g (3.53 oz)/100mt (109 yards) – in color 240 – Dark Brown for the main body of the shawl (for the quantities you need, please see the pattern info below).

 - This yarn is a wool/acrylic blend and is very soft to the touch.